kuriatsu/ros-g29-force-feedback/README.md

 * We can control angle of logitech g29 steering wheel with throwing ros message.

-* Two control modes - They are changed dynamically through topic.
+* Two control modes
-    1. PID control mode
+    1. Control mode
-        Rotate wheel to the specified angle with PID control.(I controller is now deprecated).
-This mode can rotate wheel to the specified angle with your hands off, so this mode is useful for the user interface of autonomous driving system.
-Control force can not be specified (max force can be specified with rosparam).
+        Rotate wheel to the specified angle.
+This mode can rotate wheel to the specified angle and torque with your hands off, so this mode is useful for the user interface of autonomous driving system.

-    1. Constant force mode
+    2. Auto centering mode
-        Rotate wheel to the specified angle with specified constant force (up to max force specified with rosparam).
         This mode make it easier to control vehicle manually in the driving simulator.
-If you use with your hands off and rotate force over 0.3, the wheel travels right and left.
-So it's better to use PID mode if you wanna use this with your hands off.
+Centering torque can be specified with parameters.

 # Demo
 ![demo_gif](https://github.com/kuriatsu/ros-g29-force-feedback/blob/image/images/force_feedback_test.gif)